Electrostasy/dots/README.md

 ## luna

-This is a [Raspberry Pi Compute Module 4] mounted on an [Axzez Interceptor] carrier board.
+This is a [Raspberry Pi Compute Module 4] mounted on an [Axzez Interceptor v1.0] carrier board.

-### Building the image
+Build the image on an `aarch64-linux` platform and insert the `age` private

-Build on an `aarch64-linux` platform and insert the `age` private key:
+key:
 ```sh
 nixos-rebuild build-image --flake github:Electrostasy/dots#luna --image-variant raw
 cp ./result/nixos-luna* .
 systemd-dissect --with nixos-luna* install -D {,.}/var/lib/sops-nix/keys.txt
 ```

-### Flashing the image
+Flash the image to eMMC storage using the Raspberry Pi Compute Module 4 IO

-Flash to eMMC storage using the Raspberry Pi Compute Module 4 IO Board:
+Board:

 1. Bridge the first set of pins on the 'J2' jumper to disable eMMC boot.
 2. Connect the IO Board with the host PC you will flash from using a micro USB